-Good quality display that’s plagued with issues
+Good quality display that’s plagued with Black Crush

 The Galaxy S10 Lite sports a 6.7-inch Full HD+ (2400×1080 pixels) Super AMOLED Plus Infinity-O Display with 394ppi and is HDR10 compatible.
 Samsung’s AMOLED panel is known for its bright, vivid colours and deep blacks, and it is the same with the Galaxy S10 Lite.
 The colours are vibrant and saturated, and you can tweak the colours from the display settings if you are not a fan of saturated colours.
 It gets pretty bright outdoors and the viewing angles are good as well.

 Having said that, my unit was plagued with the ‘Black Crush’ issue that occurs in AMOLED panels, and what it means is, darker areas of the display are grainy and pixelated.
 It occurs in low brightness and in this case, it was evident when the ‘Blue light filter’ was turned on.
 It might be annoying especially when you consume content during the night or in a low brightness environment.